omersht/ElectraEspHome/README.md

 climate:
   - platform: electra
 ```
+note - you can use an [external temp sensor](https://esphome.io/components/sensor/homeassistant)
 additional options:

 Electra AC's(airwell) uses the same command for on/off, but some of these devices also supports a dedicated off command, that will turn the AC off if its on, but wont turn it on if its off, but not all Electra AC's respond to this command.